A leading brokerage with plenty to offer both newbies and veterans, but high minimum commission fees may give some traders pause.

 It offers a wide selection of investment products ranging from the basic ones like stocks, exchange-traded funds (ETFs) and real estate investment trusts (REITs), to more advanced stuff like structured warrants and callable contracts.

 Investors can also enjoy a robust trading environment, with access to seven key markets: United States, United Kingdom, Canada, Japan, Hong Kong, Australia and Singapore.

 Those who are new to investing will find plenty of help and guidance here.
 From detailed sign-up instructions to clear and transparent fees schedules, you can easily find and learn about essential information so you can quickly build your confidence while steering clear of inadvertent mistakes.

-If you’re an existing DBS customer, you will also find signing up for DBS Vickers to be a convenient and seamless process that is integrated with your existing banking services.
+Signing up for DBS Vickers is also a convenient and seamless process that is integrated with your existing banking services.

 #3: Can invest with CPF and SRS funds as alternatives